NEW: The web site for CS107E Spring Quarter 2017 is now available at cs107e.github.io!

 Each CS107E student will be given a kit containing a Raspberry Pi, breadboard, jumpers, LEDs, transistors, and other parts.
 There is $50 lab fee for the parts kit.
 We can arrange a scholarship for any student for whom the fee is hardship-- please contact the instructors.
-You will also need a computer (Mac OS, Linux, or Windows) on which you can install the needed cross-development tools.
+You will also need a laptop (Mac OS, Linux, or Windows) on which you can install the needed cross-development tools.
+The laptop will need a USB 3.0 port (USB-C with adapter also ok).
 Access to an HDMI display is a nice-to-have, but there are shared monitors available for student use in our lab room.

 When is CS107E offered?

 CS107E is scheduled for spring quarter in the 2016-17 academic year.
 The weekly schedule consists of two lectures and one lab session.
 Lectures are scheduled for Monday and Friday 11am-12:20 pm and lab sessions meet 6pm-8pm either Tuesday or Wednedsay evening.
 Lecture attendance is expected and participation in lab is mandatory.
 Note: We have had some changes as we worked out the final schedule for lecture/lab.
 As of March 13th, the above schedule should now be stable.

 Will the CS107E lectures/labs be recorded?
 Is attendance required?

 CS107E is not being offered via SCPD and lectures will not be recorded.
 Lecture attendance is expected and participation in lab is mandatory.
 (An ode to "did I miss anything"?)
 If your schedule doesn't permit you to consistently attend lecture/lab, we recommend choosing a different course than this one.